f2calv/multi-arch-container-dotnet/README.md

 As well as running multiple workloads on the Pi 4b I also run workloads on another Raspberry Pi 2b (ARMv7) which is must older (but very power efficient).
 And finally I also need to run general tests of the workloads on my local Windows development machine prior to deployment to my "Production cluster", and at a later date I may want to run these workloads on [Azure Kubernetes Service](https://azure.microsoft.com/en-us/products/kubernetes-service/).

 Although I could achieve my goal of deploying the same application to multiple architectures using separate Dockerfiles (i.e. Dockerfile.amd64, Dockerfile.arm64, etc...) in my view that is messy and makes the CI/CD more complex.
+I think the single Dockerfile is the elegant approach keeping all build instructions in one place.

 This repository provides a fully working example of building a .NET application container image that is capable of targeting multiple platform architectures - all from a single Dockerfile.